Skip to content

 3. If you think it’s corrupting vault files, check the file diff preview (enable in Settings > Privacy)

-To browse available plugins, see Plugin Marketplace.
 To build your own plugin, see Building Plugins.